Real estate calculators and rental market data

 Colorado Springs, CO

 All the Colorado lifestyle draws at a fraction of Denver's price tag.
-Massive military presence creates consistent baseline rental demand, and everyone who got priced out of Denver is looking south.
-They're not going back.
+A massive military presence creates a baseline of rental demand, and everyone priced out of Denver is looking south.
+They aren't going back.

 20 zip codes